-4. We may use your health information to contact you as part of our efforts to raise funds.
+(4) Fundraising.
+We may use or disclose your health information to contact you as part of our efforts to raise funds.
 You have the right to opt out of receiving such fundraising communications.
 All fundraising communications will include information about how you may opt out of future fundraising communications.

 Except as described in this Notice, uses and disclosures of your health information will be made only with your written authorization.
-Except as allowed by Federal or State laws or rules, any information released from mental health records and any drug or alcohol treatment records will require your written authorization.
+Except as allowed by Federal or State laws or rules, the disclosure of mental health records and any substance use disorder records subject to protection under a more stringent Federal law called “Part 2” will generally require your written authorization.
 You may revoke your authorization at any time, in writing, unless we have taken action based on your prior authorization, or if you signed the authorization as a condition of obtaining insurance coverage.

 3. To Access and Copy Health Information.
-You have the right to inspect and copy any health information about you other than information compiled in anticipation of or for use in civil, criminal or administrative proceedings, or certain information that is governed by the Clinical Laboratory Improvement Act.
-To arrange for access to your records, or to receive a copy of your records, you should submit a written request to the Contact listed on the last page of this Notice.
-If you request copies, you will be charged our regular fee for copying and mailing the requested information.
+You generally have the right to inspect and copy health information about you contained in clinical, billing, or other records used to make decisions about you other than psychotherapy notes and information compiled in anticipation of or for use in civil, criminal or administrative proceedings.
+To arrange for access to your records or to receive an electronic or paper copy of your records, you should submit a written request to Parkview HIM Release of Information, 2200 Randallia Drive, Fort Wayne, IN 46805 (Fax: 260-373-3781).
+If you request copies, you will be charged a reasonable, cost-based fee for copying and mailing the requested information.